zzolo/tables/README.md

 * `--csv-delimiter`: CSV delimiter character.
 Defaults to `,`.
 Forces type to CSV.
 * `--csv-quote`: CSV quote character.
 Defaults to `"`.
 Forces type to CSV.
 * `--json-path`: JSON path to use for parsing rows.
 Default is `*`.
 See [JSONStream](https://github.com/dominictarr/JSONStream).
 Forces type to CSV.
+* `--html-selector`: CSS selector to target specific table when using the `html` type.
 * `--date-format`: Date format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY`.
 See [moment.js](http://momentjs.com/docs/) for options.
 * `--datetime-format`: Datetime format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY HH:mm:ss a`.
 See [moment.js](http://momentjs.com/docs/) for options.
 * `--config`: Allows to use a JS file that exports configuration for Tables.
 Any other options will override the values in the file.
 This allows for options that are not easily supported on a command line.
 See Options section under Library Use.